Work Zone Data Examples

 - AASHTO/FHWA Domestic Scan on Work Zone Assessment, Data Collection, and Performance Measurement (NCHRP 08-04) – Results of March 2010 scan looking at how 14 State agencies are planning for, monitoring, and managing work zone performance.

 - Final Report (PDF 3.8MB) – Provides detailed information about what was learned during the scan, a summary of the scan's key findings and recommendations, and the scan team's implementation strategy for national dissemination of this information to other transportation agencies.

 - Summary Report (HTML, PDF 66KB) – Summarizes the scan findings, recommendations based on the findings, and potential ways to disseminate the scan results.

 - Brochure (HTML, PDF 1.9MB) – Shares information on practices found during the scan and provides the key findings, challenges, and recommendations from the scan.

-- Webinar Recording - Provides an overview of the findings and recommendations from the scan as well a presentation on some of the Ohio Department of Transportation's practices that were encountered during the scan.
+- Webinar Recording – Provides an overview of the findings and recommendations from the scan as well a presentation on some of the Ohio DOT's practices that were encountered during the scan.

 - Work Zone Performance Measures – Provides technical resources and examples related to work zone performance measures.